What is Chardonnay?

 But what does Chardonnay taste like?
 Is Chardonnay a dry wine or a sweet wine?
 What foods work well with Chardonnay?
 Let’s take a dive into the rich, textural layers and find out all there is to know about this versatile and popular white wine.

-The popularity of Chardonnay in Australia has had its ups and downs, however, Australian wine drinkers have rekindled their Chardonnay love affair and this deliciously diverse drop accounts for over 42% of all white wines produced across the country.
+Keen wine fans will know that the popularity of Chardonnay in Australia has had its ups and downs over the years, however, Australian wine drinkers have rekindled their Chardonnay love affair – this deliciously diverse drop accounts for over 42% of all white wines produced across the country.

 Of all the white varietals, Chardonnay responds best to winemaker influence.
 This broadens the style possibilities, with winemakers producing wines that they believe are most desired.
 This was definitely the case when the market was dominated by the broader, toastier styles that were often worked hard by the winemaker and had strong secondary characters.
 These wines were big, rich and full-bodied with most not ageing past five years.

 The popularity of un-oaked examples emerged to counter this and now the vogue points towards the cooler regions.
 These styles are refined, distinctive and are often more expressive about the vineyard site, region and season.
 Winemakers are now responding to the personality of the fruit before intervening in the winery.

 A versatile variety, Chardonnay thrives in a diverse range of climates from cool climate regions such as Margaret River, Adelaide Hills, the Yarra Valley and Tasmania, as well warmer regions like the Hunter Valley.

 What are the best Chardonnay Regions in Australia?